matteomattei/matteomattei.github.io/_posts/2011-11-26-php-fatal-error-with-phpmyadmin-and-apc.md

 layout: post
 permalink: /php-fatal-error-with-phpmyadmin-and-apc/
 categories:
-  - Linux
+  - linux
-  - MySQL
+  - mysql
-  - PHP
+  - php
-  - APC
+  - apc
-  - Tricks
+  - tricks
 ---
 If you are running PhpMyAdmin and APC, it can happens that you get some errors like these: